Bichette, Waguespack help Jays end Rays’ 6-game win string

 FATHER AND SON

 Vladimir Guerrero Jr. went 0 for 3 against Morton.
 In Morton’s major league debut in 2008 with Atlanta, he faced future Hall of Famer Vladimir Guerrero.
 The elder Guerrero went 1 for 3 against Morton that day.
+“It’s cool for baseball,” Morton said.

 NERVOUS, BUT HONEST

 Blue Jays RHP Yennsy Diaz was sent back to the minors a day after his wild major league debut (four walks, two with the bases loaded) in Sunday’s 6-5 loss at Baltimore.
-“He told me he was nervous, and I love that,” manager Charlie Montoyo said.
+“He told me he was nervous, and I love that,” Montoyo said.
 “Usually the guys make excuses, say I was a little wild and stuff, but he said he was just nervous.”

-Rays: RHP Yonny Chirinos was placed on the 10-day IL and will miss at least a month due to right finger inflammation. . . .
-RHP Tyler Glasnow (right forearm strain) played catch for the first time is six weeks and hopes to thrown off a mound in two weeks. . . .
-LHP Jose Alvarado (right oblique strain) is scheduled to pitch Wednesday and Thursday at Triple-A Durham.
+Rays: RHP Yonny Chirinos was placed on the 10-day IL and will miss at least a month due to right finger inflammation. … RHP Tyler Glasnow (right forearm strain) played catch for the first time is six weeks and hopes to throw off a mound in two weeks. … LHP Jose Alvarado (right oblique strain) is scheduled to pitch Wednesday and Thursday at Triple-A Durham.

 UP NEXT

 Toronto RHP Trent Thornton (4-7) will make his third start against the Rays in the second game of the three-game series Tuesday night.
-Tampa Bay’s starter was not announced as of the conclusion of Monday night’s game.
+Tampa Bay will open with Andrew Kittredge (1-0).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports